sameernadaf21/aps-portfolio/README.md

 ### 19. 🏗 *Capacity Planning*

 #### USE CASE:
-Ensuring that supply chain operations have the necessary capacity to meet demand, avoiding overcapacity or undercapacity issues.
+Ensuring that supply chain activities have the appropriate capacity to fulfill demand, avoiding overcapacity or undercapacity difficulties.

 #### CHALLENGES:
-Balancing capacity with fluctuating demand.
-Planning for future capacity needs.
-Integrating capacity planning with other supply chain functions.
+Balancing capacity with shifting demand.
+Planning for future capacity demands.
+Integrating capacity planning with other supply chain operations.

 #### STRATEGIES USED:
 - *Dynamic Programming*: